mtgrunt/mtgrunt/README.md

 - ⚡ Fun fact: The Cookie Monster has a real name.
 It's Sid.

 ### In the Past:
-- 🌡I coded a weather application.
+- 🌡  I coded a weather application.
-- The open source development.
+- 📖 The open source development.
-- I designed various websites.
+- 🔎 I designed various websites.
-- I assisted in an old Grand Theft Auto 5 mods.
+- 🎮 I assisted in an old Grand Theft Auto 5 mods.

 ### Languages and Tools: